Peak Age of Information in Priority Queueing Systems: Queues with Buffer Size One

-The difficulty in analyzing such a system with waiting room for one packet in each queue is that packets entering the system are only a subset of packets generated by the data source, due to some getting rejected.
+The difficulty in analyzing such a system with buffer at each queue is that packets served by the server are only a subset of packets generated by the data source, due to some getting replaced.
 Focusing on how each packet goes through the system often makes modeling more complicated \cite{kaul2018age}.
-Instead, in our model we introduce a new way of modeling such systems, which is to incorporate the buffer state.
-Note that we can also use this idea to derive PAoI for other systems with buffer size more than one, as we will see in Section \ref{sec:Infinite-Buffer-Size}.
-In this section we only consider the model with buffer size of one for each queue, we now show how this buffer size of one helps us characterize PAoI.
+Instead, in this paper we introduce a new modeling approach to derive PAoI, which is to incorporate the buffer state.
+We can also use this idea to derive PAoI for other systems with buffer size more than one, as we will see in Section \ref{sec:Infinite-Buffer-Size}.
 We depict a sample path of the buffer state for queue $i$ in Figure \ref{fig:Buffer-State} with notations described subsequently.
 From Figure \ref{fig:Buffer-State} we can see that buffer state of queue $i$ is either $0$ or $1$.
 When the buffer state is 1 (the buffer is full), we say the buffer is busy.
-At time $r_{i1}$ packet $1$ arrives.
-It waits until time $S_{i1}$ when the server becomes available to serve it by removing the packet from the buffer and placing it in the processing area.
-Right after time $S_{i1}$ buffer $i$ becomes empty until packet $2$ arrives at time $r_{i2}$.
-Packet $2$ stays in the buffer for while, then gets replaced by packet $3$ at time $r_{i3}$.
-Packet 3 is then replaced by packet 4 at time $r_{i4}.$ At time $S_{i4}$ the server becomes available and starts serving packet 4, and the buffer gets empty again.
+We use $r_{ij}$, $S_{ij}$ and $C_{ij}$ to denote the release time, starting time of processing and completion time of $j^{th}$ packet that arrives at queue $i$ (note that $S_{ij}$ and $C_{ij}$ only exist if the packet is processed by the server).
+Suppose at time $r_{i1}$, packet $1$ arrives at queue $i$.
+It waits until time $S_{i1}$, when the server becomes available to serve it.
+Right after time $S_{i1}$, buffer $i$ keeps empty until packet 2 arrives at time $r_{i2}$.
+Packet $2$ stays in the buffer for a while, then gets replaced by packet $3$ at time $r_{i3}$.
+Packet 3 is then replaced by packet 4 at time $r_{i4}.$ At time $S_{i4}$ the server becomes available and starts serving packet 4, and the buffer becomes empty again.
 The service of packet 4 is completed at time $C_{i4},$ and the peak age of information upon the completion of packet 4 is given as $C_{i4}-r_{i1}$, which is equal to